lostintransaction/lostintransaction.github.io/_src/About.md

 learn than to expose one's ignorance to the world!
 And perhaps others may benefit from my journey as well.

-Thanks in advance to those who take the time to visit, and especially those who take the time to tell me when I'm wrong!
+Thanks for visiting.
+And special thanks to those generous enough to tell me when I'm wrong!